Sunday, October 6, 2024

 Exercising at night does not appear to cause poor sleep

 Overall, this review concludes that exercising at night does not appear to cause poor sleep.
-They recommend that future studies investigate the role of muscle inflammation or muscle damage on sleep quality, specifically with vigorous exercising ending an hour or less before bedtime versus moderate exercise ending at any time or vigorous exercise ending at least two hours before bedtime.
+They recommend that future studies investigate the role of muscle inflammation or muscle damage on sleep quality, specifically with vigorous exercise ending an hour or less before bedtime versus moderate exercise ending at any time or vigorous exercise ending at least two hours before bedtime.

 References: